Graduation FAQ’s - Graduation Information

 - Order cap, gown, and invitations by posted deadlines (check with the Bookstore)

-- Satisfy all financial obligations (including parking tickets, library fines, housing fines, etc.)
+- Satisfy any and all financial obligations (tuition, fees, housing fines, parking tickets, library fines, etc.)

-- Pay appropriate graduation fee by December 1, 2015
+- Pay appropriate graduation fee by the posted deadline.

-- Complete financial aid online exit counseling by December 1, 2015.
+- Complete financial aid online exit counseling.
 Failure to complete the exit loan counseling will result in the withholding of your printed diploma.
-Fall graduates may complete the exit counseling after October 1st by going to www.studentloans.gov
+Graduates may complete the exit counseling by going to www.studentloans.gov

 - Participate in the graduating class meetings